bubelarek/Upgrade-Thecus-N2310-N4310-PPC-to-SMB2-TLS1.2/README.md

-# Upgrade Thecus-N2310 N4310 to user SMB2 protocol
+# Upgrades Thecus N2310 and possibly also N4310

 Some updates to this nice fast and power efficient server.